Academic Advisor and Thesis Advisor

 Upon admission to a graduate studies program, the Vision Science Program Committee will assign an academic advisor to help you prepare a proposed program of study until a thesis advisor is selected and reported the Director of the Graduate Program.

-- With assistance form the VIsion Science Graduate Committee or the Director of the Graduate Program, the student will identify a faculty advisor appropriate to the area(s) of interest by the end of the first year.
-This facuty may or may not be the same as the initial academic advisor.
+With assistance form the Vision Science Program Committee or the Director of the Graduate Program, the student will identify a faculty advisor appropriate to the area(s) of interest by the end of the first year.
+This faculty may or may not be the same as the initial academic advisor.
 The student must notify in writing the Director of the Graduate Program.

 - Finalize the student's plan of study,

 - provide guidance on the thesis

 - Supervise thesis progress and preparation of oral defense

 - Submit the result of the thesis examination to the Director of the Graduate Program, and

 - Ensure that all degree requirements are met for graduation.